 To help you out, here are three real-world scenarios that I’ve experienced and some of the key talking points that helped the situation (and the project) move along.

 Scenario #1: The rogue report

 The problem: Susan was an excellent HR systems analyst.
-She knew the HR system backwards and forwards and was an asset to the team.
+She knew the HR system backward and forward and was an asset to the team.
 John was a software developer responsible for implementing system configuration changes.
 Susan was the configuration lead and John was assigned to support her.
 Despite multiple attempts from Susan, John had no interest in taking direction from a woman but would take direction from a man.
-When Susan would assigned him a task, he’d ignore her request or speak to the men about the assignment instead.
+When Susan would assign him a task, he’d ignore her request or speak to the men about the assignment instead.
 On one occasion, he bluntly told her he didn’t have to listen to her because she was a woman.
 It might sound like a dated scenario but these situations do still exist.
 (This also overlaps with scenarios a team member, for whatever reason, refuses to take direction from a manager.)

-Diagnosis: Team member doesn’t understand the project roles and responsibilities and doesn’t respect the female leadership role, or the manager.
+Diagnosis: Team member doesn’t understand the project roles and responsibilities and doesn’t respect the female leadership role or the manager.

 - Meet with each team member individually and listen to each person’s concern.

 - Meet with both jointly and raise the teamwork issue